VicNic1234/VON_ERP_Pub/README.md

 Hi!
 We have decided make **VON ERP** an Open Source Project. as we have started implementing AI functionalities and templating.
 This project is open for contributions.

 ## Installation Setup
 1.)
-Setup your local server or webserver either WAMP, XAMPP, LAMP or any Apache of Ngix server
+Setup your local server or webserver either WAMP, XAMPP, LAMP or any Apache/Ngix server

 2.)
 Clone the repo in the app directory in your local/we server. for XAMPP **htdocs -> app folder**